 From mild to bold, blue cheeses include Gorgonzola, Stilton, Roquefort & Danish Blue.

-The history of blue cheese goes back to the 7th century to a cave outside the village of Roquefort in France.
+The history of blue cheese goes back to the 7th century, to a cave outside the village of Roquefort in France.
 Legend has it that a distracted shepherd forgot his lunch of bread and cheese in the cave.
-When he returned a few months later, the cheese had become infested with penicillium roqueforti, a mold that was growing in the cave.
-Today this natural mold is refined and used for almost all blue cheeses simply by adding the mold culture to the cheese milk.
+When he returned a few months later, the cheese had become infested with penicillium roqueforti, a mould that was growing in the cave.
+Today this natural mould is refined and used for almost all blue cheeses simply by adding the mould culture to the cheese milk.
 For the cheese to turn blue, oxygen must reach the inside of the cheese.
 This is often done by piercing the cheese with thin needles or skewers.
-The blue mold then matures inside the air tunnels, developing flavor as it ages.
-Most mold-containing cheeses take three to six months to mature.
+The blue mould then matures inside the air tunnels, developing flavour as it ages.
+Most mould-containing cheeses take 3 to 6 months to mature.
 In blue cheese, this happens from the inside out.

-While some form natural rinds during maturation, most blue mold cheeses have no rind.
-Instead, the flavors that normally accumulate around the exterior can be found across the entire body.
+While some form natural rinds during maturation, most blue mould cheeses have no rind.
+Instead, the flavours that normally accumulate around the exterior can be found across the entire body.

 The character and profile are determined by how much moisture is kept in each cheese, as well as the point of maturation the rind is pierced.
 Variants high in moisture melt effectively and add tang to red meat and sauces.